sigmaSd/ytdlf/README.md

 https://ytdlf.sigmasd.repl.co/

-This site is installable as a PWA web app with support for share target (needs chrome app)
+This site is installable as a PWA web app with support for [share-target](https://web.dev/web-share-target/) (needs chrome app)

 the instance itself is at https://replit.com/@sigmasd/ytdlf